 I Remember When…

-I had the fortune of growing up with a technophobe for a father – in addition to his daytime runs as a FedEx courier, he was always aware of the latest technological gadget, and his favorite company, of course, was Apple (it took him years to forgive me for buying a Dell).
-I got my first computer at age five, a hand-me down from my dad who had upgraded to a newer version.
+I had the fortune of growing up with a father, who was interested in the latest technological advancements — even amongst his daytime runs as a FedEx courier.
+I got my first computer at age five, a hand-me down from my dad, who had upgraded to a newer version.

 It was a Mac (or what would later be known as a Mac) with a green screen, and I remember typing the commands to turn it on.
 I couldn’t tell you now how to operate a green screen computer, only that I enjoyed playing games on it.
 I imagine if I had one of those computers now, I would be annoyed not only by the fact that I couldn’t use it, but at how slow it worked.
-But as a five-year-old, I was enamored with watching Pacman run across the screen (or whatever game I played).
+But as a five-year-old, I was enamored with watching the dots run across the screen.

-And at 14, my dad bought me my first cell phone — it had an antenna, and he bought my mom the same model so that we could coordinate rides after school.
-But because students received three detentions for having a cell phone turned on while at school, I always turned mine off (yes, all the way off), and then I would forget to turn it back on (yes, I forgot to turn it back on) so that my mom would yell at me when she couldn’t get a hold of me.
+At age 14, my dad bought me my first cell phone — it had an antenna, and he bought my mom the same model so that we could coordinate rides after school.
+But because students received three detentions for having a cell phone ring while at school, I always turned mine off (yes, all the way off), and then I would forget to turn it back on (yes, I forgot to turn it back on), so that my mom would yell at me when she couldn’t get a hold of me.

-During high school, my dad introduced me to the world of Limewire, and I spent many countless hours downloading my favorite new songs.
-I have a whole binder of homemade CDs of low quality audio.
+During high school, my dad introduced me to the world of homemade CDs of low-quality audio.
 But before then, my friends and I would record songs from the radio and make mixed tapes.
 My first car had a tape player.

 And yet here I am listening to music on iTunes, typing up my latest blog post on my laptop with Word, and then uploading to the internet via WordPress.
 I am connecting with the world about a shared experience, and although my readership may be small, we are still relating to one another.